bazel-contrib/SIG-rules-authors/go-tutorial.md

 The line was added inside of the deps stanza that points to the package where roll.go resides.

-Next modify cmd/word.go file to include a call to  `word.GenerateWord()` func.
+Next, modify cmd/word.go file to include a call to  `word.GenerateWord()` func.

 Here is the diff of the code changes: